-As a probate research firm, our staff includes several qualified forensic genealogists who are ready to conduct heir research for you.
-We do not provide legal advice regarding who should inherit the estate, but once we have completed our initial report, we are able to state with confidence who the closest living relatives are.
-When a family member dies intestate (e.g. dies without leaving a will) it is important to bring a forensic genealogist in quickly to ensure that the estate goes to the legitimate heirs rather than being lost to the state.
+If you or your client have been named executor of an estate, we will work with you to identify each living relative and to locate the potential heirs for your case.
+While we do not provide legal advice regarding who should inherit an estate, once we have completed our report, we are able to state with confidence who the closest living relatives are.
+When a family member dies intestate (e.g. dies without leaving a will) it is important to bring a forensic genealogist in quickly to ensure that intestate succession is followed and the estate goes to the legitimate heirs rather than being lost to the state.